claceio/docs/content/about.md

 ### Current Status

-The development of Clace was started in April 2023.
-The current status as of May 2024 is:
+The current status as of Aug 2024 is:

 - Client and server (in a single binary) for service management and configuration.
 - Support for application development with Starlark based configuration.
 - Container management support with Docker and Podman
+- Auto-idling of containers to reduce resource usage
 - Go HTML template loading and caching for request processing.
 - HTTP plugin for communicating with REST endpoints.
 - Exec plugin for running system commands.